rpa-helpers/electron-java/README.md

     var s = java.newShort(12);

+## newLong

 <a name="javaNewLong" >

 *java.newLong(val)**

 Creates a new java long.
-This is needed because javascript does not have the concept of a long.
+This is needed because JavaScript does not have the concept of a long.

 __Arguments__